City of Adelaide (1864): Preparation for transport to Australia

 In 2011, donor companies from across South Australia completed fabrication of CSCOAL's 100-tonne, A$1.2-million, steel cradle to be placed under the ship to move her.
 The first cradle components arrived at the Scottish Maritime Museum in January 2012 for assembly on site.
 The load lifting capacity of the cradle was certified on 23 March 2012 in readiness for assembly under the ship.

-In late February 2012 protestors from Sunderland-based SCARF again occupied the ship in an attempt to prevent her removal to Australia.
+In February 2012 protestors from Sunderland-based SCARF again occupied the ship in an attempt to prevent her removal to Australia.

 Unrelated to the SCARF protest, a delay to the project of nearly a year occurred as the Scottish Maritime Museum went through protracted negotiations with the slipway owners for access to their land to enable the removal of the clipper.

 Meanwhile, CSCOAL utilised the delay by shipping the clipper's timber rudder to South Australia as the 'pathfinder' to explore and test Customs and Quarantine-related issues with respect to exporting from the UK, and importing into Australia.
 The rudder arrived in Adelaide in December 2012.
 The rudder had been built at Fletchers Slip in South Australia after the original was lost in a storm in South Australian waters in 1877.
 Sunderland-based SCARF threatened legal action towards CSCOAL, and built a wooden replica rudder as a protest.

 The access agreement between the Scottish Maritime Museum and the slipway owners was resolved in March 2013.
 Immediately CSCOAL sent a project manager, Richard Smith, to Scotland to manage the activity that commenced a couple of weeks later of disassembling the cradle, and reassembling it beneath and around the clipper.